WhiskeySockets/Baileys/README.md

         }
     })

-    sock.ev.on('creds.update', async () => {
+    // you need to save your credentials for when it restart the connection. sock.ev.on('creds.update', async () => {
         await saveCreds()
     });

-    // this will instantly send a message to yourself as soon as you log in sock.ev.on('messages.upsert', m => {
+    // this will send a message to yourself 5 seconds after you log in. sock.ev.on('messages.upsert', m => {
         console.log(JSON.stringify(m, undefined, 2))